 Examples of these include Gumdrop cases, or Casetify impact cases provide a protective casing to impacts from accidental dropping of the device. these cases are important to provide protection against devices being dropped, or impacts while they are inside school bags or carry cases.

-In Term 4, 2023, the SCAS P&F hosted a morning Parent Connect session regarding the SCAS Bring Your Own Technology (BYOT) program.
-In the Parent Connect session parents heard from our Acting Director of STEAM, Mr Tim Kallmier, and Mr Ian McDonald, IT Manager.
+In Term 4, 2024, the SCAS P&F hosted a morning Parent Connect session regarding the SCAS Bring Your Own Technology (BYOT) program.
+In the Parent Connect session parents heard from our Acting Director of STEAM, Mr Dan Zavone, and Mr John Imison, IT Manager.